Patrickdeg/Team4-Dprep/README.md

+This reciprocity contains files for the team 4 project of the course Data Preparation and Workflow Management at the Tilburg University.

 <!--
   <<< Author notes: Header of the course >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.